 - Darnold plays with authority.
 Teammates respond to him.
 His completion percentage as a freshman redshirt at 67% was superior to Andrew Luck's 56% as a freshman redshirt at Stanford.
 Keeps his cool under pressure.

 - Weaknesses: Inconsistent accuracy is a huge issue with Darnold.
 There are times where Darnold is money with his short, medium, and deep ball accuracy.
 He has other moments where he underthrows a screen pass or overthrows a deep ball.

 - That's why saying Darnold has pinpoint accuracy is foolish.
 You also have to look at his attrocious mechanics and inconsistent delivery.

-- Opportunities: The San Francisco 49ers and New York Jets are ideal spots for Darnold.
+- Opportunities: The New York Jets, San Francisco 49ers, and Arizona Cardinals are ideal spots for Darnold.
 Some have speculated that the Cleveland Browns are another destination, but I just don't see that.
 The 49ers are the only team I can see Darnold succeeding on.
 The Jets don't have the supporting cast to make Darnold elite and he could very easily bust there.
 At one point, I was really down on Darnold.
 Tony Mario and Mark Sciubba who both post mock drafts for this site believe Darnold is the best overall prospect in the 2018 NFL Draft if he declares after his sophomore redshirt season.

 - Threats: Darnold has one big threat.
 One is he may return to USC like other sophomore redshirts who could have gone first overall had they left early like Andrew Luck and Mariota.
 There is no question that Luck would have been the top pick in the 2011 NFL Draft, and no question that Mariota would have been the first quarterback taken in the 2014 NFL Draft.
 Both quarterbacks returned to school to get their degrees, and Darnold stated his degree was important to him when USC recruited him.